AI-Hypercomputer/xpk/README.md

 ## Reservation Troubleshooting:

-### How to determine your reservation and current utilization:
+### How to determine your reservation and its size / utilization:

 ```shell
 PROJECT_ID=my-project